kevdsteele/liri-app/README.md

 # liri-app

-## liri-app is a CLI application that is a play on Apple's Siri application.
+## liri-app is a CLI application that is a play on Apple's Siri voice assistant.

 ## liri-app dependencies

 * **Node.JS**
 > *Axios, Chalk, DotEnv, Moment, Node-Spotify-API node packages*

-This application supports the base command of node liri.js with four command switches
+## This application is run by typing node liri.js with one of four command switches

 1. **spotify-this**
 > Search for a song/track on Spotify.
 Returns the top matching result.
 For increased accuracy, please include the full track name and consider adding the artist after the track name.